KolbyNewsome/Smash-GG-Discord-Bot/README.md

 See:
 https://discordpy.readthedocs.io/en/latest/discord.html and https://developer.smash.gg/docs/authentication

+I cannot guarantee that the Smash.gg devs will grant you an API Token if just link this repo as your reasoning for requesting a key, but it does not hurt to try.

-Store these in a .env file in the form of:
+Store these tokens in a .env file in the form of:

 SMASHGG_API_KEY = smashggKey